ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 AirSim is an excellent platform for testing and developing systems based on Computer Vision, etc. on simulated vehicles.
 It's a very feature-rich simulator with detailed environments and APIs (Python, C++, ROS) for collecting data.
 See the `main Airsim Readme <https://github.com/microsoft/AirSim#welcome-to-airsim>`__ for details and the features available.

+A demo of AirSim running with ArduPilot SITL

+.. youtube:: 0kE6gc7pn8M
+    :width: 100%

 Installing AirSim
 =================